Enhancing the sensitivity and selectivity of pyrene-based sensors for detection of small gaseous molecules via destructive quantum interference: QI-enhanced sensitivity

-In our numerical simulation, we identify G$^*$ at $V_g = \epsilon^{\mathrm{DQI}} = 120$~mV.
+In our numerical simulations, we identify the value of G$^*$ at $eV_g = E_F - \epsilon^{\mathrm{DQI}} = 120$~meV.
 At that gate voltage, any variation of the chemical environment causing a shift in the position of the antiresonance will trigger the highest possible change in conductance.
 The corresponding values are $G = 1.0 \times 10^{-10} \ G_0$ for the junction without adsorbates, $G_{\mathrm{NH_3}} = 5.2 \times 10^{-10} \ G_0$, and $G_{\mathrm{H_2O}} = 4.9 \times 10^{-9} \ G_0$ after the adsorption of the corresponding molecule.
 Hence, the calibration process results not only in a higher sensing signal overall for all molecular species considered, but it also enhances the difference in the chemiresistive response for different adsorbates which is now one order of magnitude comparing NH$_3$ and H$_2$O. In Fig.~\ref{fig:IV-meta}, we report both the sensitivity data and the corresponding I-V characteristics.
 In terms of sensitivity, the chemiresistive response is $\sim 5000\%$ for H$_2$O and $\sim 500\%$ for NH$_3$, compared to the values of $\sim 30\%$ and $\sim 20\%$, respectively, obtained before the calibration with the gate voltage (see Fig.~\ref{fig:Sensitivity}).
 At low-bias, there is a clear difference (over an order of magnitude) between the electric currents registered for H$_2$O and NH$_3$.
 The difference disappears at larger bias as the contributions from the transmission at energies further away from the antiresonance become dominant and hide the DQI effects.
+Remarkably, the calibration process also removes the dependence of the results from the position of the antiresonance of the device, so that the sensitivity only arise from the changes of the chemical environment induced by the presence of the adsorbate.

 Since NO$_2$ gives rise to a Fano resonance pinned at the Fermi level, the calibration process we reported above is not very relevant for this adsorbate.